dragan717080/MatrixCalculator/README.md

 </div>

-### Matrix Calculator built with React, TypeScript, Tailwind, Headless UI and Vite.
+### Matrix Calculator app built with React, TypeScript, Tailwind, Headless UI and Vite.
 All the matrix operations as well as methods for solving systems of simultaneous linear equations are implemented.

 ## Technologies Used